codeforIATI/codeforiati.github.io/_posts/2021-10-27-datastore-classic-building-on-progress.md

 Data on the activities of specific donors has also been downloaded in CSV format, including: EC - INTPA, France - AFD, IMF, Ireland - DFAT, Netherlands - MFA, UK - FCDO, UNDP, UNITAID, and USAID.
 Finally, there have been a range of more specific queries, from closed activities in Kenya, to activities in Palestine funded by Germany.

-We’ve also been handling redirects from queries that were previously going to the IATI Datastore.
-Around 100 requests for data from the IATI Datastore were successfully handled by Datastore Classic, including requests for data from Haiti, the Netherlands, Somalia and Sudan.
+We’ve also been handling redirects from queries that were previously going to the IATI Datastore, for XML data.
+In September, around 100 requests for data from the IATI Datastore were successfully handled by Datastore Classic, including requests for data from Haiti, the Netherlands, Somalia and Sudan.

 ## Ensuring continuity of service with no gaps